awsdocs/amazon-comprehend-developer-guide/doc_source/idp-inputs-sync.md

 ## Image files and scanned PDF files<a name="idp-inputs-sync-ocr"></a>

 Supported image types include JPEG, PNG, and TIFF\.
-The input file maximum is one page, with no more than 10,000 characters\.

 By default, custom entity recognition uses the Amazon Textract `DetectDocumentText` API operation to extract the text from image files and scanned PDF files\.
 You can override this default to use the `AnalyzeDocument` API operation instead\.
 See [Setting text extraction options](idp-set-textract-options.md)\.